dlizarra/spring-boot-react-webpack-starter/README.md

 The Maven goal `generate-resources` will execute the frontend-maven-plugin to install Node and Npm the first time, run npm install to download all the libraries  that are not present already and tell webpack to generate our `bundle.js`.
-It's the equivalent of running `webpack` or `npm start` on a terminal.
+It's the equivalent of running `npm run build` or `npm start` on a terminal.

-#### Run Maven and Webpack separately
+#### Run Maven and Webpack separately (no hot-reloading)

     mvn spring-boot:run
 In a second terminal:

     cd src/main/frontend
-    webpack
+    npm run build

 ## Tech stack and libraries
 ### Backend